 Square engines are considered to be the most reliable engines since the wear and tear will be comparatively lower than the other engine types.

-This is because the stroke and bore are of same length and as a result, the bearings of the crank will experience much lesser stress.
+This is because the stroke and bore are of the same length and as a result, the bearings of the crank will experience much lesser stress.
 The reduced stress on the bearings will decrease the wear and tear consequently.

-Square engines are usually found in conventional motorcycles and petrol engines in the cars.
 The much higher reliability that square engines offer is desirable in these vehicles since the vehicles themselves offer higher reliability and durability.

 Undersquare Engines